fzahraa/Todo-App-Minimal-APIs-.Net-Core/README.md

 ASPNETCORE_ENVIRONMENT: Set the ASP.NET Core environment (Development, Production, etc.).
 DATABASE_CONNECTION_STRING: Set the database connection string if using an external database.
-Building and Running Tests
-You can write unit tests for your APIs and run them using the .NET CLI.

-bash
-Copy code
-dotnet test
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Contributions
 Contributions are welcome!
 Please submit a pull request or raise an issue if you find any bugs or have feature requests.